curtild/curtild/README.md

 ## <em>What's Housed Here?</em>
 ### You'll soon find many different projects here.
 At present, I am transferring my projects to Github.
-I'll be filling my Github repos with more content as time goes on.
+I'll be filling my Github repos with more content as time goes by.
 Check in from time to time to see if there's anything of interest to you.

 ## <em>Which Projects are Available Right Now?</em>